vahidAK/NanoMethPhase/README.md

   --output OUTPUT, -o OUTPUT
                         The path to directory and prefix to save files. e.g path/to/directory/prefix

-one of these two are required arguments:
-  --vcf VCF, -v VCF     The path to the whatshap phased vcf file.
+  --vcf VCF, -v VCF     The path to the phased vcf file.
-  --per_read PER_READ, -pr PER_READ
-                        If it is your second try and you have per read info file from the first try there is no need to give vcf file, instead give the path to the per read info file.
-                        This will be significantly faster.
-NOTE: Running with different mapping quality or include/exclude
-                        supplementary reads is not supported using per-read file.
-So, if you want to try with a different mapping qualiy or include/exclude supplementary reads you need to provide vcf file again and start over.

 conditional required arguments based on selected output format(s):
   --reference REFERENCE, -r REFERENCE